hassaan4584/Swiftjective-C/_posts/2020-6-10-The-Big-Update.md

 ### Final Thoughts
 I've been lucky to have some exciting releases and features with Spend Stack so far in its first 10 months on the  market.
 There's been so much learning taking place.
 The App Store is a fickle beast, ever changing its inner workings on how features work, the search algorithm ranks or apps are shown on a whim.
 Selling on such a store front is a bit like building a house whose core ideas remain the same, but the foundation keeps changing out from under you half way through construction.

-No matter - I hope more than anything this just demonstrates that success on the App Store is factor of a few core things that you absolutely can work towards as mentioned above.
+No matter - I hope more than anything this just demonstrates that getting downloads on the App Store is factor of a few core things that you absolutely can work towards as mentioned above.
 You truly get to make your own luck.
 One day you make enough to cover a latte, the next week you make enough to buy everyone a steak dinner.
 Woot woot!

 Until next time ✌️.